I have a love/hate relationship with the idea of hacks.

 The teacher then reaches under the table and takes out a bucket of gravel, which she then proceeds to pour into the jar until once again, the pot appears to be full.
 This time the students had gotten wise to what as going on and when she asked “is the jar full”, the consensus was “No, teachers probably got another bucket stashed under that damn desk”.

-These were indeed some savvy students because then the teacher took out a bucket of sand and poured it into the jar.
+And these were indeed some savvy students because then the teacher took out a bucket of sand and poured it into the jar.

 A few shakes of the jar later and the sand had worked its way into the small cracks between the rocks and the gravel, and once again the question was asked “is the jar full,” and once again, the students responded with a “No.”